 chole bhature is mine and the family’s favorite dish. when living in delhi and gurgaon, we would get awesome chole bhature in many places. since i do not live in these places any more, i make this recipe often which tastes exactly like the street side chole, minus the heat. since we don’t prefer too spicy food. but you can increase the quantity of red chili powder and garam masala powder to get the extra spice and heat.

-serve this delicious punjabi chole masala with tandoori rotis or phulka or aloo kulcha or bhaturas or poori or naan, along with sliced onions and lime. this chole masala gravy also tastes good with plain rice or jeera rice.
+serve this delicious punjabi chole masala with tandoori rotis or phulka or kulcha or bhaturas or poori or naan, along with sliced onions and lime. this chana masala gravy also tastes good with plain rice or jeera rice.

 chole masala or chana masala recipe - chole is a popular north indian curry. chole goes well with poori, bhatura, roti, naan or rice.